leepete/GO-Native-iOS-App/README.md

 ![Alt text](DesignConcepts/birdInfo.png)
 ![Alt text](DesignConcepts/finalTree.png)

-## Credits to my cool team that I got to work this idea with
+## Credits to my cool team that I got to work this idea with (This wouldn't have happened without them)

 ### Create Camp Team 2018 - Bird Nerds